allmarkedup/slotify/README.md

 Nice partials slots are implicitly defined when rendering the partial.
 * Slotify slot values are available as local variables;
 with Nice partials slot values are accessed via methods on the `partial` variable.
-* Slotify has the concept (and enforces the use) of single-value vs. multiple-value slots.
+* Slotify has the concept (and enforces the use) of single- vs. multi-value slots.
 * Slotify slot content and options are transparently expanded and merged into defaults when using with helpers like `content_tag` and `link_to`.
 * Slotify slot values are `renderable` objects